-  Last updated on September 23rd, 2020 at 12:15 pm
+Last updated on November 24th, 2020 at 01:57 pm

 Traveling to South America this Easter?
-The Catholic continent loves to celebrate Easter with religious festivals, parties, and feasts.
+The Catholic continent loves to celebrate Easter in South America with religious festivals, parties, and feasts.
 A South America Vacation during Semana Santa, or Holy Week, is one of the best ways to experience South America’s rich cultural and religious heritage at its liveliest.
 Here are some of the celebrations that you can expect to find in Colombia, Peru, and Brazil.

-The town boasts beautiful colonial architecture made of white stone that hearken back to Iberian architecture and here are more churches per capita than any other city in Colombia.
+The town boasts beautiful colonial architecture made of white stone that hearkens back to Iberian architecture and here are more churches per capita than any other place in Colombia.
 Every Easter, and during the Holy Week leading up to it, church officials dressed in full regalia carry flowers and shrines, while musicians serenade the crowds.
 Even the kids get into it, marching along in their own processions.
-Popayan will host a film festival in addition to its annual Easter procession, as well as art exhibitions, that will allow visitors to enjoy the full spectrum of artistic expression during the celebratory week.
+Popayan will host a film festival in addition to its annual Easter procession, as well as art exhibitions.
+These will allow visitors to enjoy the full spectrum of artistic expression during the celebratory week.

 In the highland city of Cusco, a special procession is held each year on the Thursday before Easter.
-This procession is called Señor de los Temblores, or Lord of the Earthquakes, and it commemorates the day in 1650 when an earthquake struck Cusco but the Cathedral was spared.
+This procession is called Señor de Los Temblores, or Lord of the Earthquakes.
+It commemorates the day in 1650 when an earthquake struck Cusco but the Cathedral was spared.
 Thousands crowd into the Plaza de Armas to participate in the procession, which features a black crucifix.
 If you are planning to travel to Peru during Easter time, make sure to book your hotels and tours ahead of time.